sheijk/clang-lookup/readme.txt

-clang-lookup is a very simple CLI tool to resolve an identifier using Clang.
+clang-lookup is a very simple CLI tool for navigation of C and C++ code bases using the semantic analysis engine of the Clang compiler.
 Pass it a file, line and column number on the command line and it will print warning/errors and a line describing the location where the symbol at the given source location is defined.

 Building
 ========